Tools Format

 # For `github` and `gitlab` sources, leave empty to fetch the latest release from the API.

-# It is then only available after the API call has been made.
+# It is then only available after the version has been determined.

 version: v0.1.0